Ivan014679/crud_asp.net/README.md

         }
 ```

-As you can see, this method seems to be a fusion of the create and read methods, but there is a big difference in the "query" variable, in which, directly the values of the model that is brought by the method parameter are assigned, this is because a new person is not being created, but an existing one is being modified, that is why an object of the type of the entity "Person" is not declared and instantiated.
+As you can see, this method seems to be a fusion of the create and read methods, but there is a big difference in the "query" variable, in which, directly the values of the model that is brought by the method parameter are assigned (not only an id), this is because a new person is not being created, but an existing one is being modified, that is why an object of the type of the entity "Person" is not declared and instantiated.

-Besides, the query has something extra (Where(d => d.Id.Equals(p.Id)).FirstOrDefault()).
-With "where", you're saying that searches certain record with a certain condition ((d => d.Id.Equals(p.Id)).
-In my case, I'm saying to bring all the records that have the same id as my model (because the id is the primary key and cannot be repeated).
-Therefore, it would only bring me one person, which I want to modify.
+As in the method "ConsultOne", I only bring one person, which I want to modify.
 You must do the same but according to your model and entity.

-At the end of the instruction, you must add "FirstOrDefault()", because, even though you are only bringing a record, the variable will return an array.
-To fix this, with that method you are saying that it only brings you the first record or the one that is by default, instead of an array.

 Finally, I've saved changes, as in the create method (context.SaveChanges()).